 Note: This blog is a continuation of Funders, Take a tip from Michaelangelo

-I have now been with Foundant about nine months after working six years in the philanthropic community.
+I started working with Foundant in 2018 after six years of experience in the philanthropic community.
 When people ask how I like it, there’s only one answer: I love it.
 Even though I’ve made my exodus from the nonprofit world, I am so lucky to have more than two thousand Foundant clients (over 100 on my personal CSM roster!) to keep me connected to the sector I love.
-A few months ago, I wrote about my experience with organizational evaluation and learning . . . that continual improvement process to make sure we’re getting to the highest impact as grantmakers.
+A few months ago, I wrote about my experience with organizational evaluation and learning...that continual improvement process to make sure we’re getting to the highest impact as grantmakers.
 A few months after that article was published, I had the pleasure of organizing a client panel at our biannual users’ Summit to ask a couple of Foundant clients what evaluation and learning mean to them.
 The panel blew me away.
 They were gracious enough to allow me to share how their organizations view evaluation and learning!

 Meet Amy Nossaman from the Ottumwa Regional Legacy Foundation.
 Amy, with her self-described “analytical” mind, saw the need for a new grant management system and a new way to pull data from applicants and grantees.
 For Amy, the grant management side of things is great for rehauling the systemic way Ottumwa manages grants; that said, there’s still a very human element to grantmaking.
 Amy quickly put as many trust and relationship building tools in place to help nonprofits in her area write better grants and build their capacity.